-In accordance with Article 6 of the Enforcement Regulations of the Food Sanitation Act, nutritional labeling (example below) is required for the four food categories listed below.
+In accordance with Article 6 of the Enforcement Regulations of the Act on Labeling and Advertisement of Food, nutritional labeling (example below) is required for the four food categories listed below.
 In addition, nutritional labels must be in Korean and must also use the nutrient reference values provided below.
 The categories are:

-- Special purpose food products - Bread (cake, doughnuts, bread loaf, other bakery goods), noodles, retort foods, edible oil and fats and dumplings - Candy, chocolate, confectionary goods such as cookies, biscuits, and snacks, jam, beverages, coffee (excluding roasted coffee and instant coffee), and soy sauces and pastes (excluding Korean fermented soy bean cube, Korean soy sauce made of Korean fermented soy bean cube, Korean soy paste and fermented soybean paste) (Note: Nutritional labeling on an outer container or a package that contains retail sales unit products of candies, gums, and chocolates is voluntary.) - Frozen dessert (ice candies), fish sausages, rice roll, hamburgers, and sandwiches - Processed cocoa products, cereal (breakfast cereal), and instant food (pre-packaged food for ready to cook), to be enforced from January 1, 2020 display panel smaller than 30 cm2.
+- Special purpose food products - Bread (cake, doughnuts, bread loaf, other bakery goods), noodles, retort foods, edible oil and fats and dumplings - Candy, chocolate, confectionary goods such as cookies, biscuits, and snacks, jam, beverages, coffee (excluding roasted coffee and instant coffee), and soy sauces and pastes (excluding Korean fermented soy bean cube, Korean soy sauce made of Korean fermented soy bean cube, Korean soy paste and fermented soybean paste) (Note: Nutritional labeling on an outer container or a package that contains retail sales unit products of candies, gums, and chocolates is voluntary.)

+- Frozen dessert (ice candies), fish sausages, rice roll, hamburgers, and sandwiches - Milk, processed milk, fermented milk, milk powder, cheese, hams, sausages, ice cream - Processed cocoa products, cereal (breakfast cereal), and instant food (pre-packaged food for ready to cook), to be enforced from January 1, 2020

+The above products are exempt from labeling if used as an ingredient or products with a principal display panel smaller than 30 cm2.
 Products not included in the above categories are not subject to mandatory nutritional labeling, but are allowed to keep the standard U.S. nutritional fact panel if it is part of the original product label.
 In addition, if a specific nutrient is emphasized, the exact content must be labeled.
 For example, if a yogurt is labeled as "calcium enriched", the exact content of calcium must be identified on the label.
 Information that is required to be stated on nutritional labeling includes: 1) Calories, 2) Sodium, 3) Carbohydrates (sugar), 4) Fat (trans fat, saturated fat), 5) Cholesterol, 6) Protein and 7) any nutrient that is emphasized.